 JULIA COFFEY (Lena/Belle/Scavenger) made her SCR debut as Hero in Much Ado about Nothing.
-She recently originated the role of Charmille in John Strand's new play The Diaries at The Signature Theatre in Washington, DC.
-Local theatre credits include Lady Macbeth in Macbeth at A Noise Within, Rosalind in As You Like It for the Kingsmen Shakespeare Festival.
-Peter Hall's Measure for Measure and A Midsummer Night's Dream at the Ahmanson Theatre and Cecelia in The Last Tycoon at the Fountain Theatre.
+Local theatre credits include Lady Macbeth in Macbeth at A Noise Within.
+Rosalind in As You Like It and Viola in Twelfth Night for the Kingsmen Shakespeare Festival, Peter Hall's Measure for Measure and A Midsummer Night's Dream at the Ahmanson Theatre and Cecelia in The Last Tycoon at the Fountain Theatre.
+She also originated the role of Charmille in John Strand's new play The Diaries at the Signature Theatre in Washington, DC.
 Television credits include appearances on "Yes, Dear."
 Ms. Coffey trained at Florida State University and the London Academy of Music and Dramatic Art.

-JONATHAN DEL ARCO (Undertaker/Young Ebenezer) returns for a second year in A Christmas Carol after appearing earlier this season in his sixth Hispanic Playwrights Project.
-His other theatre credits include Blood Wedding (La Jolla Playhouse); Spoils of War (Broadway); Torch Song Trilogy (Broadway/First Roosters (Public National); Theater/INTAR); The Virgin Molly (EST); Amulettes Against the Dragon Forces (Circle Rep); Elegies for Angels Punks and Raging Queens (Canon Theatre); House Arrest (Mark Taper Forum); Common Infractions/Gross Injustices (American Repertory Theatre).
+JONATHAN DEL ARCO (Undertaker/Young Ebenezer) returns for a third year in A Christmas Carol.
+His other theatre credits include six seasons of the Hispanic Playwrights Project at SCR, the one-man show Always Running (Cornerstone Theatre), Blood Wedding (La Jolla Playhouse), Spoils of War (Broadway), Torch Song Trilogy (Broadway/First National Tour), Roosters (Public Theater/INTAR), The Virgin Molly (EST), Amulettes Against the Dragon Forces (Circle Rep), Elegies for Angels Punks and Raging Queens (Canon Theatre), House Arrest (Mark Taper Forum) and Common Infractions/ Gross Injustices (American Repertory Theatre).
 He also spent two summers as a member of the acting company at The Institute on the Arts and Civic Dialogue, a Harvard program under the direction of Anna Deavere Smith.
-On television he has guest starred on "First Monday," "Grosse Point," "Star Trek: Voyager," "Star Trek: The Next Generation" (recurring as Hugh Borg), "Pearl," "The Mommies," "Miami Vice," "True Colors," "Sisters," "The Wonder Years," "Blossom," "Boy Meets World" and "Pacific Blue."
-His film credits include The Mambo Kings, Lost Angels, Andrea Fault and True Rights.
-For the last several years Del Arco has also pursued his other passion, politics.
-Currently he is working on an environmental project with Rob Reiner, fighting to preserve a pristine area of the Santa Monica Mountains where Washington Mutual plans to build a new city.
+On television he is a recurring character on the critically acclaimed "Nip/Tuck."
+He has guest starred on "The Division," "First Monday," "Grosse Point," "Star